 Mild vs. Harsh Preservatives in Shaving Creams

-Anytime you add water or aloe vera to any formulation, it starts to collect bacteria and mold.
+It’s not just acne you need to worry about.
+Anytime you add water or aloe vera to any formula, it starts to collect bacteria and mold.
 This is the reason shaving products have preservatives inside: to stop the formation of mold in their products.

 While some people want to avoid all chemical preservatives, you can run the risk of mold in products with zero preservatives in their formulation.
 (It’s happened to me!)